 Uses of water include agricultural, industrial, household, recreational and environmental activities.
 Virtually all of these human uses require fresh water.
 70% of Earth's surface is water of which 97.2% is salt water and 2.8% is fresh water.
 About 1/3 rd of this 2.8% amount of fresh water is only accessible and the remaining is frozen in ice caps.

 The utilizable freshwater is found mainly as groundwater, with only a small fraction present above ground or in the air.
 About 110,000 cubic km of precipitation fall on the world's continents each year, most of which is absorbed by plants and/or evaporated back into the atmosphere, 42,700 cubic km of this precipitation flow through river.
 9,000 cubic km of freshwater are readily accessible for human use another 3,500 cubic km are captured and stored in dams and reservoirs.

-We currently use about 50% of the world's readily available freshwater.
-Fresh water is a renewable resource, yet the world's supply of clean, fresh water is steadily decreasing.
-Water demand exceeds supply in many parts of the world and as the world population continues to rise, so too does the water demand.
+We currently use about 50% of the world's readily available fresh water (renewable resourse).
 Surface water is the water in rivers, lakes or fresh water wetlands.
 Surface water is naturally replenished by precipitation and naturally lost through discharge to the oceans, evaporation, evapotranspiration and sub-surface seepage.
 Sub-surface water, or groundwater, is fresh water located in the pore space of soil and rocks.
 It is also water that is flowing within aquifers below the water table.
-The natural input to sub-surface water is seepage from surface water source is also subject to substantial evaporation, a sub-surface water source may become saline.
+If the surface water source is also subject to substantial evaporation, a sub-surface water source may become saline.
 This situation can occur naturally under endorheic bodies of water, or artificially under irrigated farmland.
 In coastal areas, human use of a sub-surface water source may cause the direction of seepage to ocean to reverse which can also cause soil salinization.
 We can increase the input to a sub-surface water source by building reservoirs or detention ponds.

 It is estimated that 69% of worldwide water use is for irrigation, with 15-35% of irrigation withdrawals being unsustainable.
-It takes around 3,000 litres of water, converted from liquid to vapour, to produce enough food to satisfy one person's daily dietary need.
+It takes around 3,000 litres of water, converted from liquid to vapor, to produce enough food to satisfy one person's daily dietary need.
 This is a considerable amount, when compared to that required for drinking, which is between two and five liters.

-One of the main water quality problems in coastal areas due to salt water intrusion.
+One of the main water quality problem in coastal areas is due to salt water intrusion.
 Saltwater intrusion is the movement of saline water into freshwater aquifers, which can lead to contamination of drinking water sources and other consequences.
 Saltwater intrusion occurs naturally to some degree in most coastal aquifers, owing to the hydraulic connection between groundwater and seawater.
 Because saltwater has a higher mineral content than freshwater, it is denser and has a higher water pressure.
 As a result, saltwater can push inland beneath the freshwater.
-Certain human activities, especially groundwater pumping from coastal freshwater wells, have increased saltwater intrusion in many coastal areas.
 Water extraction drops the level of fresh groundwater, reducing its water pressure and allowing saltwater to flow further inland.
 Other contributors to saltwater intrusion include navigation channels or agricultural and drainage canals, which provide conduits for saltwater to move inland, and sea level rise.
 Saltwater intrusion can also be worsened by extreme events like hurricane storm surges.